Document de travail

 Résumé

-We study a platform’s incentives to delist IP-infringing products and the effects of holding the platform liable for the presence of such products on innovation and consumer welfare.
-For a given number of buyers on the platform, platform liability increases innovation by reducing the competitive pressure that innovative products face from IP-infringing products.
-However, platform liability can have unintended consequences, which can overturn this intended effect on innovation.
-Moreover, there can be a misalignment of interests between innovators and buyers as platform liability reduces consumer surplus for a given number of innovators.
-We also analyze how different types of cross-group network effects affect the impact of platform liability on innovation and consumer welfare.
+We study a platform's incentives to delist IP-infringing products and the effects of holding the platform liable for the presence of such products on innovation and consumer welfare.
+For a given number of buyers, platform liability increases innovation by reducing the competitive pressure faced by innovators.
+However, there can be a misalignment of interests between innovators and buyers.
+Furthermore, platform liability can have unintended consequences, which overturn the intended effect on innovation.
+Platform liability tends to increase (decrease) innovation and consumer welfare if the elasticity of participation of innovators is high (low) and that of buyers is low (high).

 Mots-clés